Quebec Royal Canadian Mounted Police: Defining events of their role and history

 In 1943, as the Second World War was raging in Europe, US troops joined their Canadian and European allies on the front lines.
-Since 1939, the two heads of state have held five conferences for the purpose of developing strategies to defeat the enemy's devastating offensive.
+Since 1939, the two heads of state had held five conferences to develop strategies to defeat the enemy's devastating offensive.
 They chose Québec City for their sixth conference.
-So from August 17 to 24, 1943, US President Franklin Delano Roosevelt and British Prime Minister Winston Churchill met within the walls of this fortified town for the Québec Conference, hosted by Canadian Prime Minister William Lyon Mackenzie King.
+From August 17th to 24th of 1943, US President Franklin Delano Roosevelt and British Prime Minister Winston Churchill met within the walls of this fortified town for the Québec Conference, hosted by Canadian Prime Minister, William Lyon Mackenzie King.
 Along with high-ranking officers of their respective armies, they planned military operations that led to the Allied victory over Axis forces.